CMP: Cooperative Motion Prediction with Multi-Agent Communication: Experiments

-\textbf{Cooperative Motion Prediction.} We present a series of quantitative and ablation studies on cooperative motion prediction.
-The detailed results are shown in Table~\ref{tab:motion_prediction} and Fig. \ref{fig:CAV_area}.
-The \textit{Cooperative Perception Only} setting does not include our prediction aggregation module, and CAVs only share the compressed BEV features in the perception stage.
-Table~\ref{tab:motion_prediction} shows that cooperative perception enhances the prediction performance by a large margin and the improvement becomes larger as the prediction horizon increases.
-At 5s, our model achieved a 12.3\%/17.2\% reduction in minADE$_6$ compared with the \textit{Cooperative Perception Only} and \textit{No Cooperation} settings, respectively.
+Our cooperative motion prediction (CMP) framework with cooperation in both perception and prediction stages leads to even greater improvement.
+In OPV2V at 5s prediction horizon, CMP achieves a 12.3\%/16.4\% reduction in minADE$_6$ and a 15.1\%/19.7\% reduction in minFDE$_6$ compared with the \textit{V2VNet} and \textit{No Cooperation} settings, respectively.
+Similarly, in V2V4Real at the same prediction horizon, CMP achieves a 12.0\%/22.2\% reduction in minADE$_6$ and a 7.3\%/19.0\% reduction in minFDE$_6$.
 The reason is that cooperative perception improves the detection accuracy and thus the quality of historical trajectories employed by the prediction module.
-Moreover, the prediction aggregation module allows CAVs to leverage the predictions from others to collectively compensate for their prediction in challenging and ambiguous situations.
+Moreover, the prediction aggregation module allows CAVs to leverage the predictions from others to collectively compensate for their prediction in challenging situations.
 In Fig. \ref{fig:CAV_area}, our cooperation modules bring more benefits as the CAVs in the scene cover larger fields of view.
 Specifically, we approximate the perception coverage area from the CAVs as the area of the convex hull formed by the CAVs.
-As this area grows to over \SI{200}{m^2}, the performance improvement of our model climbs to 17.5\%/28.4\%, compared to the other two settings.
-The reason is that the communication between CAVs enhances the situational awareness of the ego vehicle with more comprehensive, precise detections of surrounding objects and richer insights for future prediction from various perspectives.
+As this area grows to over \SI{200}{m^2}, the performance improvement of our model climbs to 17.5\%/28.4\% compared to the other settings.
+The reason is that the communication between CAVs enhances the situational awareness of the ego car with more comprehensive, precise detections of surrounding objects and richer insights for future prediction.
+Our bandwidth-efficient framework supports simultaneous transmission between up to ten vehicles under typical V2V network conditions \cite{wang2020v2vnet}.
+Moreover, our framework dynamically adjusts to changing network topology by aggregating predictions from active CAVs in each frame.
+This topology-agnostic design ensures robust performance even with varying connectivity or link duration, as evidenced by stable prediction accuracy across diverse traffic scenarios in OPV2V \cite{opv2v} and V2V4Real \cite{xu2023v2v4real}.